-Field Name Description Results Per Page Choose the number of search results you would like to see.
-Default is 20.
-Object Type Use the drop-down menu to select the object you wish to search.
-Intrinsic Filters Click the Add Intrinsic Filter link one or more times as needed to further define the sort criteria for your search. • Use the drop-down arrow to select an intrinsic filter argument.
+Field Name Description Object Type Use the drop-down menu to select the object you wish to search.
+Criteria Click Add Criteria one or more times to further define the criteria for your search.
+Use the drop-down arrow to select a criteria argument.
 These arguments are properties.
-For a description of any of these properties, see the Properties Help topic. • Use the drop-down arrow to select an operator for the search. • To narrow your search, enter an actual object name.
-For example, if you selected Project Name to begin your search, you might want to enter the actual project name in this field or the first few letters if you have multiple projects named in a similar pattern.
-Custom Filters Click the Add Custom Filter link one or more times as needed to enter custom sort criteria to further define your object search.
-Type-in the object name to define your search criteria, then select your search operator.
+For a description of any of these properties, see the Properties Help topic.
+Use the drop-down arrow to select an operator for the search.
+Enter a value to search that is based on the selected operator and argument.
+For example, if you selected Project Name to begin your search and "contains" as the operator, you might want to enter the actual project name in this field or the first few letters if you have multiple projects named in a similar pattern.
+Custom Criteria Click Add Custom Criteria one or more times to enter custom criteria to further define your object search.
+Type the property name to search, and then select your search operator and the search value.

-Click OK after filling-in the fields and to go to the Search Results page.
+Click OK after filling in the fields and to go to the Search Results page.

-- 1. Only the first 450 characters of a property string are searchable.
-For example, if your property value happens to contain 1500 characters and the information you are trying to find is 800 characters into the property string, the search mechanism will not find it. - 2.
-When defining a search on this page, property path references are not allowed in search parameters.
-However, property path references are allowed in the Home page Quick View filters.
+- Only the first 450 characters of a property string are searchable.
+For example, if your property value happens to contain 1500 characters and the information you are trying to find is 800 characters into the property string, the search mechanism will not find it. - When defining a search on this page, property path references are not allowed in search parameters.
+However, property path references are allowed in the Home page Quick View filters. - The maximum number of search results that will be returned on the Search Results page is controlled by the server property ec\ui/maxIds/default.
+The out-of-the box default for this property is 1000.
+This default can be overridden for a specific object type.
+For example, the maximum number of jobs to display is controlled using the server property ec\ui/maxIds/job that is set to 500 out-of-the box.